 \subsection{Desensitization Against a Deceptive Evader}

-In this subsection, we examine the performance of desensitized strategies against a deceptive evader.
-For the remaining set of simulations in this subsection, the evader employs a pure deception, i.e., $\alpha_o = 0$ and $\alpha_d = 1$, as described in $\mathcal{E}_d$.
-Note that the evader considers a pure pursuit feedback strategy for the pursuer to construct a deceptive strategy.
-The simulation parameters that are common for the results shown in Figures \ref{fig:Decept_colli}-\ref{fig:Desensi_Decept_LM} include $N = 10$, $\Delta t = 0.1$, $x_p^0 = (0,0)$, $x_e^0 = (4,0)$, and $x_w^0 = (3,1.65)$, $u_c = 1$, $v_c = 0.6$, $\hat{\rho} = [0~-0.25]$, $\bar{\rho} = [0~-0.35]$.
-Figure \ref{fig:Decept_colli} presents the case where the pursuer collides with the true obstacle as the evader lures the pursuer, which solves the nominal game ($\mathcal{P}_o$), with a deceptive strategy.
-Therefore, as can be observed in Figure \ref{fig:Decept_colli}, the evader initially moves towards the true obstacle, and then maintains a position that would put the true obstacle between both players.
+In this subsection, we examine the performance of the desensitized strategy against a deceptive evader.
+For the remaining set of simulations in this subsection, the evader employs pure deception, i.e., $\alpha_o = 0$ and $\alpha_d = 1$, as described in ($\mathcal{E}_d$).
+Note that the evader considers a pure pursuit feedback strategy for the pursuer to construct her deceptive strategy.

+The simulation parameters that are common for the results, shown in Figs. \ref{fig:Decept_colli}-\ref{fig:Desensi_Decept_LM}, include $N = 10$, $\Delta t = 0.1$, $x_p^0 = (0,0)$, $x_e^0 = (4,0)$, and $x_w^0 = (3,1.65)$, $u_c = 1$, $v_c = 0.6$, $\bar{\rho} = [0~-0.25]$, ${\rho} = [0~-0.35]$.
+Figure~\ref{fig:Decept_colli} presents the case where the pursuer collides with the true obstacle as the evader lures the pursuer, which solves the nominal game ($\mathcal{P}_o$), with a deceptive strategy.
+Therefore, as can be observed in Fig.~\ref{fig:Decept_colli}, the evader initially moves towards the true obstacle, and then maintains a position that would put the true obstacle between both players.
 As a result, the pursuer ends up hitting the true obstacle.

-Figure \ref{fig:Desensi_Decept} showcases the player's trajectories for the instance where the pursuer employs the proposed desensitized strategy with $Q = 0.5$.
-For this case, it is assumed that both $\rho_1$ and $\rho_2$ are the uncertain parameters against which the pursuer is constructing the proposed risk measure.
-As the pursuer maneuvers around the true/nominal obstacle, from \ref{fig:Desensi_Decept}(b), it can be noted that the evader constantly shifts to place the true obstacle along the line-of-sight.
-However, the pursuer follows a risk-averse trajectory, similar to the one observed in the case of a non-deceptive evader in Figure \ref{fig:Desensi_NoDecept_1}, and fights the evader's deception.
+Figure~\ref{fig:Desensi_Decept} showcases the player's trajectories for the instance where the pursuer employs the proposed desensitized strategy with $Q = 0.5$.
+For this case, it is assumed that both $\rho_1$ and $\rho_2$ are the uncertain parameters against which the pursuer is constructing the proposed risk estimate.
+As the pursuer maneuvers around the true/nominal obstacle, from Fig.~\ref{fig:Desensi_Decept}(b), it can be noted that the evader constantly shifts to place the true obstacle along the line-of-sight.
+However, the pursuer follows a risk-averse trajectory, similar to the one observed in the case of a non-deceptive evader in Fig.~\ref{fig:Desensi_NoDecept_1}, and counteracts the evader's deception strategy.